floatingpoint-754/closed-hyp-5-manifolds/README.md

 # Closed hyperbolic 5-manifolds

-This repository is a supplement to [arXiv:...], in which we construct and study some closed hyperbolic 5-manifolds.
+This repository is a supplement to [arXiv:2502.19225](https://arxiv.org/abs/2502.19225), in which we construct and study some closed hyperbolic 5-manifolds.

 ## Requirements